Speakers

 Experimental lecture and workshop for schools and universities

-In the lecture and workshop, with the help of didactically concise experiments, it will be revealed how photons and molecules connect, separate and transform.
-Coherent with the experimental observations, model-theoretical explanations are developed on the particle level, with which the observed phenomena can be explained and other phenomena can be predicted and checked.
-Instructions are given on how to incorporate the experiments and models into lessons at secondary levels I and II and materials (worksheets, educational films, videos, model animations) are provided.
-The chemicals, devices, print and electronic materials for this workshop are summarized in the ?
-Photo-Mol? case, which can be purchased as part of the ?Chemistry School Partnership? sponsored by the Fonds der Chemischen Industrie.
-Regardless of this, the "intelligent" foil and luminescence samples made in the workshop can be taken with you.
-See also films on the website of the University of Wuppertal on fluorescence and photochromism.
+In the lecture and workshop, didactically concise experiments will be used to explore how photons and molecules combine, separate and transform.
+In keeping with the experimental observations, model-theoretical explanations at the particle level will be developed, which can be used to explain the observed phenomena and predict and verify further phenomena.
+Advice will be given on how to incorporate the experiments and models into secondary school classes and materials (worksheets, educational films, videos, model animations) will be provided.
+The chemicals, equipment, print and electronic materials for this workshop are in the " Photo-Mol" case, which can be purchased as part of the "School Partnership Chemistry" funded by the Chemical Industry Fund.
+Regardless of this, the "intelligent" foil and luminescence samples produced in the workshop can be taken home.
+See also films on the University of Wuppertal website about fluorescence and photochromism.

-Target group: students, teachers and school community - Duration: 45-60 min
+Target group: Students, teachers and school community - Duration: 45-60 min

 Light laboratory plant